dualra1n/dualra1n/README.md

 dualboot any version of ios 15, that will kernel panic so you will have to --jailbreak 15.* --taurine (if you need, use --jail_palera1n). that will fix that problem and after you boot and you have already done all you will be able to jailbreak it again however now with using --jailbreak 15.* (--jail_palera1n)

+ios 13 is working but only i tested with ios 13.7 adk in others, if you want to dualboot with that you can use the branch ios13. (maybe that doesnt work on ipad without baseband because i extracted the apfs.fs from ipsw iphone 6s ios 14.3 so it is not recomended).

 # how to dualboot

 Step 1: download your ipsw file which is wanted to dualboot. you can use --getIpsw that will do automatically however if that give error you must download manual and put the ipsw file into the ipsw/ directory